Xilinx/Vitis_Accel_Examples/host/hbm_large_buffers/README.rst

 HBM Large Buffers
 =================

-This is a simple example of vector addition to describe how HBM banks can be grouped to handle buffers larger than 256 MB.
+This is a simple example of vector addition to describe how HBM pseudo-channels can be grouped to handle buffers larger than 256 MB.

-**KEY CONCEPTS:** High Bandwidth Memory, Multiple HBM Bank Groups
+**KEY CONCEPTS:** High Bandwidth Memory, Multiple HBM Pseudo-channel Groups

 **KEYWORDS:** HBM